markus-bcit/term4/notes-obsidian/ACIT-4850-Enterprise-System-Integration.md

 - Make sure to open up port 88 to use JIRA
 	- To connect to to MySQL from jira use localhost:3306 And port 22 for the SSH access
 - The goal of this is to feel the pain
-- tail -f <log filename> will show active running logs
+- tail -f log filename will show active running logs
-- Tail <n> will show the last n logs
+- Tail n will show the last n logs
 	- There are commands for starting and stopping the services, DON’T JUST SYSTEMCTL IT
 	- Jira installation folder should also be /opt/atlassian/jira

+#helpful
+-